Psychiatric Service Dog · ADA Guide

 • The disability does not substantially limit any major life activity

-Does PTSD qualify for a Psychiatric Service Dog in Michigan?
+Does PTSD qualify for a Psychiatric Service Dog under the ADA?

 Yes.
 PTSD is a well-established ADA-qualifying disability.
 Combat PTSD, first responder trauma, sexual assault trauma, and other trauma-based PTSD all qualify when they substantially limit major life activities.

-Can Michigan veterans get a PTSD PSD letter through the VA?
+Can veterans get a PTSD PSD letter outside the VA system?

 The VA has its own service dog programs.
-However, veterans can also obtain a PSD letter from any Michigan-licensed mental health professional — you do not need to go through the VA system.
+However, veterans can also obtain a PSD letter from any licensed mental health professional — VA authorization is not required for ADA purposes.

-What tasks must a PTSD service dog perform in Michigan?
+What ADA-required tasks must a PTSD service dog be trained to perform?

-ADA-recognized PTSD PSD tasks include nightmare interruption, flashback grounding, hypervigilance reduction, room-clearing, barrier work, and medication retrieval — all must be specifically trained.
+ADA-required PTSD PSD tasks include nightmare interruption, flashback grounding, hypervigilance reduction, room-clearing, barrier work, and medication retrieval.
+All tasks must be specifically trained, not passive comfort.

 Yes.
-The VA considers PTSD PSDs as legitimate service animals.
-All Michigan VA medical centers — Battle Creek, Detroit, Ann Arbor, Iron Mountain, and Saginaw — must permit trained service dogs.
+The VA considers PTSD PSDs legitimate service animals.
+All VA medical centers nationwide must permit trained service dogs under ADA Title II.
+VA also has its own service dog programs for eligible veterans.

-Can a Michigan first responder get a PTSD PSD?
+Can first responders and emergency personnel qualify for a PTSD PSD?